10/09/2020 by MBA Prep Coach 0 Comments

 The EMBA - What You Need to Know

-The EMBA is best suited for management-level applicants over the age of 33.
+When considering the EMBA, you should remember that the programs are best suited for management-level applicants over the age of 33.
 You need to meet a certain threshold for work experience.
-Oxford SBS states it is only for top executives, yet only requires 5 years of experience, and Kellogg, 8 years of experience.
-This is on the low end; most require 10+ years.
-For TRIUM, the top global EMBA program, the average age is 40.
+Oxford SBS states it is only for top executives, yet requires just 5 years of experience, and Kellogg requires 8 years.
+Those are on the low end, with most schools requiring 10+.
+TRIUM, the top global EMBA program, has an average applicant age of 40.
 Global modular programs tend to have the oldest applicants.

-MIT-Sloan waives the GMAT but require demonstration of numeracy (read: MBA Math).
-For many programs, you can seek a GMAT waiver which is likely to be granted if you have an analytically driven job.
-Duke Weekend EMBA requires a GMAT but has been known to offer waivers; whereas, if you choose their GEMBA (global EMBA) program, geared for older applicants, there is no GMAT required.
+MIT-Sloan has yet another twist on the GMAT requirement – it is waived but demonstration of numeracy is needed in its place.
+For many programs, you can seek a GMAT waiver, which is likely to be granted if you have an analytically driven job.
+Duke Weekend EMBA requires a GMAT but has been known to offer waivers; whereas if you choose their GEMBA(global EMBA) program, geared for older applicants, there is no GMAT required.

-There is an increasing trend for EMBA programs to accept the Executive Assessment – including Cambridge-Judge, Berkeley-Haas EWMBA, and EMBA-Global program which combines the forces of London Business School, Columbia Business School and the University of Hong Kong.
-Many see this as GMAT lite; whereas others have said it was much harder than anticipated.
-This might be a good option for you, however, keep in mind that Stanford MSx and Sloan Fellows, both geared towards the mid-career executive types, only accepts the GMAT and GRE.
+There is an increasing trend for EMBA, and even MBA programs, to accept the Executive Assessment – including Cambridge-Judge, Berkeley-Haas EWMBA, and EMBA-Global program which combines the forces of London Business School, Columbia Business School, and the University of Hong Kong.
+Reports on its difficulty vary, it’s often seen as GMAT lite, through others have said it was much harder than anticipated.

 Global Executive MBA programs almost uniformly waive the GMAT – these are modular MBA programs, with international residencies, where you are basically learning while travelling the world with your colleagues.
-The average age for these programs skews older; around 39 whereas the average age for evening and weekend EMBA programs hovers around 33.
+The average age for these programs skews older, around 39, compared to around 33 for evening and weekend EMBA programs.
 I have only spotted one formal ranking for GEMBA programs: here is the link.

-Then, there are global-oriented EMBA programs that are not necessarily traveling programs.
-Most global MBA and EMBA programs are located in Europe; and now is the season for applying to January intake EMBA programs.
-The HEC international EMBA in Paris or Qatar starts in January 2020; others include Oxford and ESCP Europe.
+The IMD EMBA might be one of the most jet set programs: the cohort travels to several different continents, maybe more than any other program.
+Then there are global-oriented EMBA programs that are not necessarily traveling programs.
+Most global MBA and EMBA programs are located in Europe, and now is the season for applying to January intake EMBA programs.
+The HEC international EMBA in Paris or Qatar starts in January 2021; others include Oxford and ESCP Europe.

-At the time I am writing this article, there are still some deadlines left for Fall 2019 intake at schools including Oxford, Cambridge, CEIBS Global, Kellogg-WHU, and the new SDA-Rotman EMBA.
+Classes start in September/November or January for many programs, including Oxford, Cambridge, CEIBS Global, Kellogg-WHU, and the SDA-Rotman EMBA.
 ESCP, HEC and IMD are all European MBA programs with no firm deadlines prior to the commencement of class.
 IMD is a bit unique in that they offer 5 intakes per year.
-Keep in mind, first come, first serve, however.
+Keep in mind it is first come, first served.

-Resume review is often a good way to get the ball rolling, offered by nearly all programs.
-However, you will want to make sure your CV properly represents what you would bring to the table.
+Resume review is offered by nearly all the programs and is usually a good way to get the ball rolling.
+Don’t just dust it off and send it, make sure your CV properly represents what you will bring to the table.
 You send your resume to the admissions committee and they will give you preliminary feedback about your odds.
 This is a great offering, which allows you to both obtain feedback from the adcom and gather research about the program.
-Who doesn’t like to walk into a big project with some degree of certainty?
+And who doesn’t like to walk into a big project with some degree of certainty?